jhao/local-bookshelf/README.md

 - A dashboard combining visual analytics with card-based collection management.
 - Multi-path collection creation with automatic metadata enrichment (classification, ISBN, publication year, cover art).
 - Rich browsing with search, tree-filtered classifications, pagination, and card/table layouts.
-- A universal reader that previews common ebook formats, exports to PDF, and provides configurable text-to-speech.
+- A universal reader that previews common ebook formats, exports to PDF, and reveals the source file directly in Finder/Explorer.
 - AI-assisted conversations grounded in the contents of each collection.

 See [`docs/functional_spec.md`](docs/functional_spec.md) for the detailed functional specification.